Mark Sertori: Sports masseur

 At the tail-end of his professional career, Sertori enrolled on a Professional Footballers' Association-funded course at Cardiff, where he graduated as a masseur as well as qualifying in reflexology and aromatherapy.
 In 2003, he joined Bolton Wanderers as Sports Therapist and Masseur.
 He followed Sam Allardyce to Newcastle United whilst maintaining a private practice in Stockport.
-He is currently masseur at Manchester City.
+He is masseur at Manchester City.

 England masseur

 An Italian speaker, Sertori replaced the long-serving Chelsea masseur Billy McCulloch as a masseur for the England team under Fabio Capello, being one of three masseurs in England's 17-man technical staff for the 2010 FIFA World Cup.
 His role with England continued and he was part of the England 2016 European Championship backroom staff.